HiromasaYamanishi/TourMix1M/README.md

 ## Model

 LLaVA-Review is a large-scale multimodal model fine-tuned on the TourMix1M dataset.
 It takes images and natural language instructions as input and generates tourism reviews.
+The Code is based on our [LLaVATour](https://github.com/HiromasaYamanishi/LLaVATour) implementation.

 ### Model Architecture